About Us / Background

 Rule of 15

-We like to take inspiration from things and in this case, the All Blacks First XV has contributed to our business values.
+We like to take inspiration from things and, in this case, the All Blacks First XV has contributed to our business values.
 There may be a few rugby fans on the Goal7 team.
 Adapted for the business world, these are the values Goal7 believes are important as a basis for sustainable business

 About Us / People

-Like to get to know the
+Get to know the team

 Philip holds an MChem degree in Chemistry from the university of Edinburgh, where he specialized in organic chemistry, working on projects in green catalysis and synthesis for drug discovery.
 Philip worked as a scientist in chemical process design for two years, where he worked with clients optimizing process efficiency, safety and sustainability for chemical manufacture.
 He joined Goal7 in 2024 using his research skills to deliver sustainable solutions for clients and is motivated by new ideas and strategies which last for the future.